Manya-Technologies/qgis-qt-mapviewer-demo/README.md

 ## 📂 Sample Shapefile

 A sample shapefile (`world.shp`, `world.dbf`, `world.shx`) is included in the `shapefiles/` directory.
-You can also replace it with your own shapefile by updating the path in `main.cpp`.
+You can also replace it with your own shapefile by updating the path in `mainwindow.cpp`.

 ## 🧾 License